microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-incompatible-release-tags) The symbol "AccordionItem" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "AccordionItem" because one of its declarations is marked as @internal
 //
 // @public
-export class AccordionItem extends FASTElement {
+export class AccordionItem extends FoundationElement {
     // @internal (undocumented)
     clickHandler: (e: MouseEvent) => void;
     // @internal (undocumented)